SunnyHaze/Sunnyhaze/README.md

 - 🏖️ I am currently working as a Research Assistant at Peking University, focusing on LLMs and MLLMs, advised by [Prof. Wentao Zhang](https://zwt233.github.io).
 - 📫 Previously, I worked as a Research Assistant majoring in Image Manipulation Localization at [Sichuan University](https://scu.edu.cn/), advised by [Prof. Jizhe Zhou](https://knightzjz.github.io).
 - 🎓 I hold a Bachelor of Engineering degree in Computer Science and Technology from Sichuan University🐼, China.
-- 🔭 I am excited to be part of the MBZUAI community and look forward to contributing to the field of Computer Vision!

 ### For More Info
 - My personal homepage: [ma.xiaochen.world](https://ma.xiaochen.world)